 The park also provides beautiful views of the surrounding area, which are explained on signs around the grounds.
 On a clear day you should be able to see as far as Mont Ventoux, the tallest mountain in Provence.
 A visit here is one of the best things to do in Avignon in the spring or summer.

-Visit the Musee du Petit Palais
+Musee du Petit Palais

 Also in the historic center of Avignon is the Musee du Petit Palais, a cardinal’s palace turned art gallery.
 It contains a world-class collection of Renaissance works from Italy and from the Avignon school, all dealing with Christian themes.
 These include prominent works by Botticelli, Carpaccio, and Giovanni di Paolo.